tomislavdurin91/bubator-js/README.md

 * Lightweight (~6 kB minified, probably even less gzipped)
 * Written in plain JS with no additional dependencies
 * Efficient (uses rAF, mutationObserver and debouncing under the hood)
-* Doesn't require absolute or fixed positioning on its parent wrappers unlike other scrollbar solutions
+* Doesn't require absolute or fixed positioning on its parent wrappers
 * Automatically recalculates itself on resize and on content change
-* Supports scroll to, scroll by and scroll to element
+* Supports 'scroll to', 'scroll by' and 'scroll to element'
-* Doesn't get called when on a mobile device in order to save resources
+* Doesn't get called on a mobile device in order to save resources

 ## Getting Started